Ad Protect Your Online Privacy with a VPN

 Crew | Ealing (GB)

 Peter Miles (29 August 1928 – 26 February 2018) was an English actor.
 He played many television roles including several different characters in Z-Cars and Doctor Who.
-His other television work also included Blake's 7, Survivors, The Sweeney, Dixon of Dock Green, Moonbase 3, Poldark and Bergerac.
+His other television work included Blake's 7, Survivors, The Sweeney, Dixon of Dock Green, Moonbase 3, Poldark and Bergerac.
 His film credits include roles in Made (1972), The Whistle Blower (1986) and Little Dorrit (1988).
-Peter Miles was also an accomplished jazz and soul singer.
+Miles was also an accomplished jazz and soul singer.
 He was a childhood friend of the singer Dusty Springfield, and the first recording Springfield ever made was with Miles on guitar.

 * 08/29/1928